jamesgeorge007/reddit-parser/README.md

 **You may check it out [here](https://reddit-parser.herokuapp.com/)**

-*Or, you may follow these instructions to check it out locally*
+*Or, you may follow the instructions provided below (By expanding the below section) to check it out locally.*

 <details>